6 Silent Symptoms of Colon Cancer You Might Be Missing

 Your stool is a weird colour

-Bleeding from the rectum may not always come in the form of bright red blood, says Dr. Holcombe.
-Dark, tarry stools are a sign there’s probably some blood in there, and while it could be caused by something less serious, like an ulcer, this can also be one of the symptoms of colon cancer, he says.
+Bleeding from the rectum is usually red.
+But dark, tarry stools are also a sign there’s probably some blood in there, and while it could be caused by something less serious, like an ulcer, this can also be one of the symptoms of colon cancer, says Dr. Holcombe.